dtm-labs/en.dtm.pub/docs/app/cache.md

 However dtm-labs, a leader in the field of data consistency, has also delved into this problem and offers a solution for such demanding conditions.

 #### The Process of Upgrading and Downgrading
 Now let's consider the process of applying a upgrading and downgrading to a problem with the Redis cache.
-Typically this downgrade switch is in the configuration centre, and when the configuration is modified, the individual application processes are notified of the downgrade configuration change one after another and then downgrade in behaviour.
+Typically this downgrade switch is in the configuration centre, and when the configuration is modified, the individual application processes are notified of the downgrade configuration change one after another and then downgrade in behavior.
 In the process of downgrading, there will be a mix of cache and DB accesses, and there may be inconsistencies in our solution above.
 So how do we handle this to ensure that the application still gets a strong consistent result despite this mixed access?

 In the case of mixed access, we can adopt the following strategy to ensure data consistency in mixed access between DB and cache.
 - When updating data, use distributed transactions to ensure that the following operations are atomic